2023 Best Finance & Financial Management Bachelor's Degree Schools in the Middle Atlantic Region

 Top 15% Best Finance & Financial Management Bachelor's Degree Schools

 Our 2023 rankings named University of Pennsylvania the best school in the Middle Atlantic Region for finance and financial management students working on their bachelor’s degree.
-UPenn is a fairly large private not-for-profit school located in the city of Philadelphia.
+UPenn is a very large private not-for-profit school located in the large city of Philadelphia.

 Finance majors at UPenn take out an average of $13,919 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $397, based on a 10-year repayment plan.

-Full Finance & Financial Management at University of Pennsylvania Report
+Read full report on Finance & Financial Management at University of Pennsylvania

 The average monthly payment of a loan this size is about $608, assuming that the borrower is on a 10-year repayment plan.

-The excellent bachelor’s degree programs at Georgetown University helped the school earn the #3 place on this year’s ranking of the best finance and financial management schools in the Middle Atlantic Region .
-Located in the city of Washington, Georgetown is a private not-for-profit college with a very large student population.
+You’ll be in good company if you decide to attend Georgetown University.
+It ranked #3 on our 2023 Best Finance & Financial Management Bachelor’s Degree Schools in the Middle Atlantic Region list.
+Located in the large city of Washington, Georgetown is a private not-for-profit college with a very large student population.

 The average monthly payment of a loan this size is about $988, assuming that the borrower is on a 10-year repayment plan.